Rowhammer - Flip Feng Shui

 Normally, checking for a KSM merge is fairly easy because the Copy-on-Write event gives rise to a quite reliable timing side-channel.
 However, in our case, we must also keep the pages merged, therefore we cannot make use of this side channel directly on the two pages with the target content.
 We therefore have three main options:

-1. The lucky but unlikely scenario: If you have superuser rights on the host, via /proc/pagemap you can look up the addresses of the two pages, if the underlying pagemap entry is identical (which also means that they have the same PFN), you know that KSM has merged the two pages.
-Note that this is also not that easy, because we are running in a VM and we first have to find the host virtual address of the pages in the QEMU process on the host.
+you can look up the addresses of the two pages, if the underlying pagemap entry is identical (which also means that they have the same PFN), you know that KSM has merged the two pages.
+Note that this is also not that easy, because we are running in a VM and we first have to find the host virtual address of the pages in the QEMU process on the host. - The Flip Feng Shui method: KSM scans a certain amount of pages whenever the

-3. The “Let’s still use the timing side-channel” method: As we discussed earlier, we observed that the page that ends up in the stable tree is the second one (in chronological allocation).
+).
+However, on a default Ubuntu configuration, KSM scans 100 pages every 200ms, therefore we have to wait at most the sum of memory allocated to each co-hosted VM.[1] - The “Let’s still use the timing side-channel” method: As we discussed earlier, we observed that the page that ends up in the stable tree is the second one (in chronological allocation).
 We can therefore allocate a third page and fill it with the same content.
 Much like we did for the bank conflict, we can measure how long it usually takes to write to a page and use that as a cutoff value given that the COW event takes longer to write to a page than it normally does.
 Note that we cannot keep writing to this third page because if we do it too often, it will be deemed as “unshareable” by KSM.

 Populating the Aggressor Rows

 Given that we only want to flip one specific bit at the correct template, we have to avoid flipping other bits in the victim row which could change other opcodes in the code page giving rise to segfaults, illegal instructions or unwanted behavior.
 Furthermore, as we’ve observed this Copy-on-Access behavior of KSM, we cannot access the target page to check which bits were flipped as that would unmerge the pages.
 In the same spirit of the striping pattern, we can “mask” out all the other flips that we found in the victim rows.
-I.e., at the same position where we found a 0 -> 1 flip in the victim row, we place a 0x00 byte in the aggressor row, and the opposite for 1 -> 0 flips.
-At the offset where the target opcode is stored, we store the negation of the opcode in the aggressor row (at the same offset).
-This could give rise to a layout as the one below:
+I.e., at the same position where we found a 0 -> 1 flip in the victim row, we place a 0x00

 Concluding Thoughts